 - 1. The Company's Board of Directors shall draw up and publish annually a report on Directors' compensation, setting out the compensation which they receive or are entitled to receive in their capacities as such and, where appropriate, for the performance of any executive functions. - 2.
 The annual report on Directors' compensation shall include clear, intelligible and complete information on the Directors' compensation policy applicable for the current year.
 It shall also include a global summary of the application of the compensation policy for the year ended, and a breakdown of the individual amounts of compensation accrued in favor of each of the Directors, in respect of all items, in such year.
 The annual Directors' compensation report is in any event to include the contents stipulated at each given moment by the currently applicable legislation. - 3.
-The annual report on Directors' compensation shall be disseminated by the Company through the National Securities Market Commission in simultaneity with the annual corporate governance report. - 4.
+The annual report on Directors' compensation shall be disseminated by the Company through the National Securities Market Commission in simultaneity with the annual corporate governance report.
+The Company shall cease to provide public access to the data of the Directors included in the report referred to in this section after ten (10) years have elapsed since its publication. - 4.
 The annual report on Directors' compensation shall be voted upon on a consultative basis, and as separate item on the agenda, by the Shareholders' Meeting.